The best way to learn new words, they say, is the way that children learn: by hearing them used in context.

 I don't know who is going to leave.
 I hope it's my mother and not my father.
 She shouts too much.

 It's not just single years that have numbers.
-There were the 30s with the gangsters and the 40s with the war and the 50s with the musicals.
+There were the 30s with the gangsters and the 40s with the war and the 50s with the Rock and Roll.
 Now it's the 60s and everyone is talking about love.
 I don't know what they mean.